 Why Is Tintin So Important?

 Hergé brought comic books to the mainstream in Belgium with his character Tintin when he published his first comic in 1929.
 Tintin was so groundbreaking because it was the first comic meant for an older audience.
-It wasn’t written for children at all, but for teens and even adults.
+It wasn’t written for children at all, but for teens and even adults, so why not read the entire series.

 The series follows Tintin as he explores the world as a journalist, and runs into trouble along the way.
 It was humorous and made political and cultural comments on the world.